E-3 Visa Project Architect Jobs

 - Outstanding knowledge of building codes, standards and building structures

-- Proficient in public-speaking, and in moderating large teams of consultants, contractors, and clients
+- Proficient and confident in public speaking, and in moderating large teams of consultants, contractors, and clients

 - Excellent analytical and problem-solving skills